-If 1950-1954 were Jimmy’s glory years, then the period directly after were the “make-a-living” years.
-Very few jazz artists, including Jimmy could truly make a living playing jazz venues in New York.
+If 1950-1954 were Jimmy’s glory years, then the period directly after were the “make a living” years.
+Very few jazz artists, including Jimmy, could truly make a living playing jazz venues in New York.
 There were in fact fewer jazz clubs than there are now, with many of the big ones from the heyday on 52nd street having already closed down.
-With a new family to support (Doug was born on August 29th, 1956), The Raneys moved out of Manhattan into the cheaper apartments in Queens.
+With a new family to support (Doug was born on August 29th, 1956), The Raney’s moved out of Manhattan into cheaper apartments in Queens.

-During this period, Jimmy had a steady gig with Mabel Mercer’s pianist Jimmy Lyon at the famed Blue Angel supper club (that would continue until 1960).
-The club was famous for having launched the careers of many famous comedians and Hollywood celebrities such as Jonathan Winters, Orson Bean, Elaine May & Mike Nichols, and Woody Allen (to name a few) and Jimmy and Lee became friendly with many of them.
+During this period, Jimmy had a steady gig with Mabel Mercer’s pianist Jimmy Lyon at the famed Blue Angel supper club which would continue until 1960.
+The club was famous for having launched the careers of many famous comedians and Hollywood celebrities such as Jonathan Winters, Orson Bean, Elaine May & Mike Nichols, and Woody Allen (to name a few) who Jimmy and Lee became friendly with many of them.
 Jimmy learned a lot of songs from Lyon as well as his harmonies which were drawn from Lyon’s mentor, Art Tatum.
-Jimmy was well-known for being the house pianist at the Waldorf Astoria playing on Cole Porter’s original piano and being an expert at his music.
-Dad and I visited him in 1980 there.
+Lyon was well known for being the house pianist at the Waldorf Astoria playing on Cole Porter’s original piano and being an expert at his music.
+On an interesting sidenote, Dad and I visited him there in 1980.
 He was a terrific solo pianist.
 I actually got the nerve to sit in and really didn’t know much at that point.
-I requested the Evans favorite, “Emily” and surprisingly, he had forgotten it.
-He played another Evans favorite and Johnny Mercer penned tune, “A Time for Love” instead.
-But my father cackled later at how serious Lyons got having forgot “Emily” given his encyclopedic knowledge of standards.
-“Oh my God, if Johnny Mercer walked in and I had forgotten his tune, I’d never live that down! (etc)”
+I requested the Evans’ favorite, “Emily” and surprisingly, he had forgotten it.
+He played another Evans’ favorite and Johnny Mercer penned tune, “A Time for Love” instead.
+But my father cackled later at how serious Lyon got having forgotten “Emily” given his encyclopedic knowledge of standards.
+“Oh my God, if Johnny Mercer walked in and I had forgotten his tune, I’d never live that down!

-Jimmy also needed to take regular studio work as well.
-The studio job recording industry hiring practices in New York were much different in the 50’s.
-The “lobby” of the Local 802 was basically the local bars near the recording studios, such as Jim & Andy’s and the China Song.
-It was quite common practice for studio recording date calls for musicians to go there with the requested or available musicians picking up from there, likely from a dedicated phone line.
-However, early on his career he was confronted by the daunting task of serious sight-reading that some studio dates imposed.
-Most dates called upon his jazz skills, with typical chord charts and minor indications and solo sections, however at some point he became increasingly faced with parts “black with notes” as he described.
-To avoid the embarrassment of not being able to cut the music he was paid to play, he decided to stop taking dates for 6 months and do some serious work on his reading.
+Jimmy needed to take regular studio work to get by.
+The hiring practices in New York studio recording jobs were much different in the 50’s.
+The “lobby” of the Local 802 union was essentially the local bars near the recording studios, such as Jim & Andy’s and the China Song.
+It was quite common practice for studio recording date calls to come directly into the club with the requested or available musicians picking up, likely from a dedicated phone line.
+However, early on in his career, he was confronted by the daunting task of serious sight reading that some studio dates imposed.
+Most dates called upon his jazz skills, with typical chord charts and minor indications and solo sections; however, at some point, he became increasingly faced with parts “black with notes” as he described.
+To avoid the embarrassment of not being able to cut the music he was paid to play, he decided to stop taking dates for six months and do some serious work on his sight reading.
 He recounts the experience in this video from my channel on YouTube.
-After this shedding period he returned to the studio, comfortable that he could handle most jobs he was called for.
-By his own account he was not the first call studio guitarist, however.
-Barry Galbraith and Tony Mottola were.
-Nevertheless, Jimmy over his career was on at least 180 known recordings, and counting re-releasing and re-compilations much more than that.
-A great number of the recordings he doesn’t even remember doing.
-With the way some dates went, he could be in a room with the cans on, cut his part, pick up his check and leave having very little if any contact with the other musicians.
+After this shedding period, he returned to the studio, comfortable that he could handle most jobs for which he was called” By his own account, he was not the first call studio guitarist, Barry Galbraith and Tony Mottola were.
+Nevertheless, Jimmy over his career was on at least 180 known recordings and counting re-releasing and re-compilations, much more than that.
+There are a great number of the recordings that he doesn’t even remember doing.
+With the way some dates went, he could be in a room with the cans on, cut his part, pick up his check and leave, having very little if any contact with the other musicians.

-He continued to make recordings as a sideman through the late 50s for other record companies like RCA and Prestige including several albums with Teddy Charles Tentet, which have recently become available again He made the fairly noted record, Two Guitars with Kenny Burrell, Donald Byrd, Jackie McLean and Mal Waldron for Prestige in 1957.
-Without getting into too many details, Kenny and Jimmy were good friends, but he doesn’t recollect too much the experience, except that he didn’t enjoy it much.
-It was just one of those studio dates described earlier where he read his parts and took some solos.
-Still he does contribute many fine solos on the record.
+He continued to make recordings as a sideman through the late 50’s for other record companies like RCA and Prestige, including several albums with Teddy Charles Tentet, which have recently become available again He made the fairly notable record, Two Guitars with Kenny Burrell, Donald Byrd, Jackie McLean and Mal Waldron for Prestige in 1957.
+Without getting into too many details, Kenny and Jimmy were good friends, but he doesn’t recollect the experience too much, only that he didn’t enjoy it much.
+It was just one of those studio dates described earlier, where he read his parts and took some solos.
+Still he does contribute many fine solos on this record.

 The Jazz Loft

 Jimmy would collaborate and hang with his friends Bob Brookmeyer and Jim Hall a lot during this period.
-They made the recording The Street Swingers in 1957, checked out music, did gigs together, jammed or just drank.
-Much of this period is captured in photos and music at the famous Overton-Cary-Smith-Young loft studio.
-This of course is the subject of much current documentary work and includes the playing of Brookmeyer, Hall, Raney, Zoot Sims. and many others.
+They made the recording The Street Swingers in 1957.
+Together, they checked out music, did gigs together, jammed or just drank.
+Much of this period is captured in photos and music at the famous Overton-Cary-Smith-Young loft studio which includes the playing of Brookmeyer, Hall, Raney, Zoot Sims and many others.
 Hall Overton also put together his famous orchestration of Monk’s compositions there.
-In terms of the recordings that were made at these sessions.
-I think I should clarify some things for the record.
-Although the documentarians would like to peddle the importance of what they are doing and how musicians were complicit in the recording, let’s call a spade a spade shall we?
+In terms of the recordings that were made at these sessions, I think I should clarify some things for the record.
+Although the documentarians would like to peddle the importance of what they are doing and how musicians were complicit in the recording, let’s call a spade a spade, shall we?
 This project is a business venture.
 They are doing exactly what artists and musicians often get testy about—capturing their artistic input for free and then turning around later and trying to turn a profit on it for themselves.
 The intent is the key.
-The Bradley tapes of my father put out by by Fresh Sound Records (the ultimate vulture capitalist storefront operation) is great example of this.
-People say, that it’s purely archival but it’s more frequently a lie.
+The Bradley tapes of my father put out by Fresh Sound Records (the ultimate vulture capitalist storefront operation) is a great example of this.
+People say that it’s purely archival, but it’s more frequently a lie.
 Eugene Smith’s was a photographer not a musician.
 He was one of the people sharing the space.
-The musicians that were really the magnet- Hall Overton and Dick Cary were at the head of that.
+The musicians that were really the magnet, Hall Overton and Dick Cary, were at the head of that.
 They had many great musicians as friends.
-Smith was recording these people because he new that one day this material would be valuable.
+Smith was recording these people because he knew that one day this material would be valuable.
 Musicians came there because they love to play.
-And the best musicians around were making it.
+And the best musicians around were dropping in.
 Smith and company were taking advantage of the situation.
 Throw in his photography of the musicians and you have a goldmine.
-Dave Young also had his own angle on this project, incorporating his artwork.
-This predated slightly Smith’s take on the loft project.
-In fact this battle over who got to exploit the documented audio material, Smith or Young led to a “cat fight over the chicken bones” between the two.
+Dave Young also had his own angle on this project which was to incorporate his artwork.
+This slightly predated Smith’s take on the loft project.
+In fact this battle over who got to exploit the documented audio material, Smith or Young, led to a “cat fight over the chicken bones”.